HectorPage/hector_api/README.md

 ## Setup ##
 ### Downloading datasets ###
+Datasets are provided with this repo.
+However, the EU MRV system updates frequently, so these datasets will be out of date.

-Download [EU MRV datasets](https://mrv.emsa.europa.eu/#public/emission-report) for 2018, 2019, and 2020 to the directory _api_hector/data_
+To stay up to date, replace these datasets by downloading [EU MRV datasets](https://mrv.emsa.europa.eu/#public/emission-report) for 2018, 2019, and 2020 to the directory _api_hector/data_.
+The API expects a single dataset per year, so don't duplicate them.

 The first time the API runs, it will create a SQLite database _mrv_emissions.db_ - this can take a few minutes, but only needs to happen once as subsequent API calls use this database.